kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

   CRI or CNI may require updating that component before the kubelet.
 -->

-To ensure a safe upgrade path from v1.32 to v1.33, we plan to change the design between v1.33 and v1.34.
+There's no version skew issue.

-For more details, please refer to the section [[v1.33] design change and a safe upgrade path](#v133-design-change-and-a-safe-upgrade-path).
+We changed the implementation design between v1.33 and v1.34, but we designed the change not to involve any version skew issue as described at [[v1.33] design change and a safe upgrade path](#v133-design-change-and-a-safe-upgrade-path).

 ## Production Readiness Review Questionnaire